rqtl/qtl2/pages/rqtl2_functions.md

   identify potential genotyping errors and problem markers or individuals
 - `calc_geno_freq` - calculate genotype frequencies, by individual or
   marker, from genotype probabilities
+- `calc_het` - Calculate heterozygosities, by individual or marker,
+  from genotype probabilities
 - `chisq_colpairs` - Perform chi-square test for independence for all pairs of columns of a matrix
 - `convert2cross2` - convert an R/qtl1 `"cross"` object to the R/qtl2